AkshatRaj00/GDPDashboard/README.md

 Your web browser will automatically open the dashboard.

 ☁️ Deployment
-This application is deployed on Streamlit Community Cloud, making it accessible globally via a public URL.
-The deployment process is streamlined directly from the GitHub repository.
+This application is proudly deployed on Streamlit Community Cloud, ensuring global accessibility via a public URL.
+The deployment process is fully integrated with GitHub for seamless updates.

-📧 Contact & Credits
+🤝 Contribution & Support
+Feel free to explore the code, provide feedback, or contribute to enhance this project.

 Creator: Akshat Raj

-GitHub: AkshatRaj00
+GitHub Profile: AkshatRaj00

-Feel free to explore, provide feedback, or contribute to this project!